-After being stored, the display will show LEF, indicating the "Volume to be Dispensed" is off.
-In this mode, the pump will not stop at a set volume and will pump continuously until the pump is stopped or an "event trigger", programmed into the Pumping Program, occurs.
+After being stored, the display will show mode, the pump will not stop at a set volume and will pump continuously until the pump is stopped or an "event trigger", programmed into the Pumping Program, occurs.

 Clearing "Volume Dispensed"

 With the Pumping Program stopped, display the "Volume Dispensed".
 Pressing and holding any up arrow key for one second will reset the infusion and withdrawal dispensed volumes to 0.